-Figure 13 – Role of geometry on properties of AM Ti-Al-4V structures.
-Built structures, position and orientation of specimens within the part and resulting properties.

 The dependency of mechanical properties and microstructure of Ti-6Al-4V on the geometry of the part and specimen orientation was investigated by Keist and Palmer (KEIST; PALMER, 2016), concluding that the orientation, wall thickness, part design and part height are significant factors that affect the static strength of the resulting structure.
 Higher ultimate tensile strength was measured for specimens: (1) with long dimension parallel to the substrate; (2) located on the bottom of the structure; (3) extracted from thicker walls, or (4) extracted from thin walls from L-Shaped structures.
-The results are summarized in Figure 13.
+The results are summarized in .